 - Strategy (A.1.1).
-Operate and maintain the statewide ambient air monitoring network in order to meet federal and state requirements. - Output: Number of days with air advisories. - Efficiency: Percentage of days with air advisories.
+Operate and maintain the statewide ambient air monitoring network in order to meet federal and state requirements. - Output: Number of days with air advisories. - Efficiency: Percentage of days with air advisories. - Output: Number of counties meeting the NAAQS. - Efficiency: Percentage of counties meeting the NAAQS.

 Monitoring for ambient air quality conditions and modeling to predict air quality impacts are required under the federal Clean Air Act.
-These tools, in conjunction with emissions inventory information, give MDEQ the ability to assess compliance with the NAAQS, to forecast future compliance, and to assess the effectiveness of specific measures to control emissions, reduce levels of pollution, or both.
+These tools, in conjunction with emissions inventory 8 | M D E Q STRATEGIC PLAN 2023-2027 information, give MDEQ the ability to assess compliance with the NAAQS, to forecast future compliance, and to assess the effectiveness of specific measures to control emissions, reduce levels of pollution, or both.

-MDEQ provides daily forecasts of air quality conditions to the public for pollutants of concern (ozone and particulates) in the form of an Air Quality Index in selected cities throughout Mississippi.
-The forecasted Air Quality Index considers monitoring data; the NAAQS, which are health-based; local emission sources; and meteorological conditions and is reported on a scale of good, moderate, unhealthy for sensitive groups, unhealthy, very unhealthy, and hazardous.
-The index provides the public a tool to gauge the severity of pollution and potential health effects.
+MDEQ provides daily forecasts of air quality conditions in selected cities throughout Mississippi for pollutants of concern (ozone and particulate matter).
+The forecasts consider monitoring data, the health-based NAAQs, local emission sources, and meteorological conditions and are provided to the public in the form of an Air Quality Index (AQI) The AQI is reported on a scale of good, moderate, unhealthy for sensitive groups, unhealthy, very unhealthy, and hazardous.
+The index provides the public with a tool to gauge the severity of pollution and potential health effects.
 MDEQ also provides advice on precautionary measures to minimize exposure and reduce air pollution.

-• Task (A.1.1.1): Maintain a statewide network of meteorological monitoring stations and provide staff access to real-time pollutant and meteorological data for modeling, air

-- quality forecasting, and other air quality management decisions. - Task (A.1.1.2): Evaluate air quality annually for compliance with the NAAQS and submit recommendations to EPA for re-designation and re-classification. - Task (A.1.1.3): Report air quality information to the public daily to inform the public of actions to help reduce air pollution and protect public health. - Strategy (A.1.2).
+- Task (A.1.1.1): Maintain a statewide network of meteorological monitoring stations and provide staff access to real-time pollutant and meteorological data for modeling, air quality forecasting, and other air quality management decisions. - Task (A.1.1.2): Evaluate air quality annually for compliance with the NAAQS and submit recommendations to EPA for re-designation and re-classification. - Task (A.1.1.3): Report air quality information to the public daily to inform the public of actions to help reduce air pollution and protect public health. - Strategy (A.1.2).
 Issue, reissue, and modify air pollution control permits and coverages to ensure NAAQS and federal requirements for air pollutants are met in Mississippi. - Output: Number of air permits Issued. - Efficiency: Percentage of air permits modified/issued in a timely manner.